aa755/decoding-human-body/_posts/2021-07-24-covid-recovered.md

 This seems to hold not just for the delta variant, a CDC study of a gamma variant outbreak in a small group of gold miners [showed](https://wwwnc.cdc.gov/eid/article/27/10/21-1427_article):
 >  The attack rate was 15/25 (60.0%) in fully vaccinated miners, 6/15 (40.0%) in those partially vaccinated or with a history of COVID-19, and 3/4 (75%) in those not vaccinated.
 Attack rate was 0/6 among persons with a previous history of COVID-19 versus 63.2% among those with no previous history (Table).

+These observations are theoretically plausible: during natural infections, the body sees all of the virus and not just the spike protein, so what our bodies learn from natural infections is probably more robust to mutations in the spike protein.

 ### In the coming months, today's unvaccinated never Covid infected will either be dead or Covid recovered

 Given how infectious some of the new variants are, it is likely that many of those who are unvaccinated